Selection sort algorithm Java

 Selection sort algorithm

-Suppose we want to sort the input vector from the smallest to the largest element.
+Suppose we want to sort the input vector from smallest to largest element.
 For reverse sorting, the whole logic of the algorithm is inverted.
-The sorted part of the array is always empty at the beginning of the algorithm.
+The sorted part of the array is always empty at the start of the algorithm.

 1. At the beginning of the algorithm, we assume that the first element (of the unsorted part) is the minimum (i.e., the smallest).

-2. We compare this element with the remaining elements in the unsorted part of the array and look for the true smallest element.
+2. We compare this element with the remaining elements in the unsorted part of the array and look for the true minimum.

 3. If we find a minor element in the unsorted part, we replace the elements.